byezy/byezy.github.io/turtles.md

-The following anecdote is told of William James. [...]
+The following anecdote is told of [William James](https://en.wikipedia.org/wiki/William_James) :

 After a lecture on cosmology and the structure of the solar system, James was accosted by a little old lady.

 "Your theory that the sun is the centre of the solar system, and the earth is a ball which rotates around it has a very convincing ring to it, Mr. James, but it's wrong.
 I've got a better theory," said the little old lady.